The platform that

 at the hardest tasks

 Preference ranking.
 Safety evaluation.
 Domain annotation.
-The tasks where a model cannot evaluate its own output — and a person's judgment is the only reliable signal.
-You are the quality layer that AI cannot replace itself.
+The tasks where a model can't evaluate its own output — and a person's judgment is the signal the training run depends on.

 A score that